 - pure maple syrup for serving

-- tapioca starch for serving
+- tapioca starch or organic powdered sugar for serving